Earthquake of 4.8 magnitude hits Manipur, two injured

-At least two persons were injured in Manipur after an earthquake of moderate intensity measuring 4.8 on the Richter scale hit the state on Thursday morning, police said.
-The earthquake that occurred at 11.54 am had its epicenter at a depth of 40 km in Imphal district, said a report of the Meteorological Department.
+At least two persons were injured in Manipur after a 4.8-magnitude earthquake hit the state on Thursday morning, police said.
+The quake that occurred at 11.54 am had its epicentre at a depth of 40 km in Imphal district, said a report of the Meteorological Department.

-Two persons were seriously injured after the roof of a building collapsed at Wangkhei Andro bus parking area in Imphal East district due to the earthquake, said an officer of Porompat police station.
-The injured persons were rushed to a nearby hospital, he added.
+Two persons were seriously injured after roof of a building collapsed at Wangkhei Andro bus parking area in Imphal East district due to the earthquake, said an officer of Porompat police station.
+The injured persons were rushed to a nearby hospital, he added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)